MarcooLopez/Genomic-Selection/multi_environment.md

 **2. Accros-environment**

-Including all environments together but ignoring GxE interaction (only main effect)
+Including only main effect that is common to all environments but ignoring GxE interaction.

 ```
 # Fixed effect and main effects of markers